 Why should mental health settings provide ethics training for their non-clinical staff?
 Employee training usually covers office policies and technical training, but it rarely includes formal discussion of ethics.
 Yet, mental health professionals are ethically responsible for establishing and maintaining policies and procedures that are consistent with their own professional ethical standards.
 Unless well trained in the policies that support those ethical standards, staff members might unintentionally behave in ways that place mental health patients or the public at risk, thereby inadvertently placing the clinician at risk.
 The training described in this course is therefore designed to meet the staff training requirements that are implied by the Ethical Standards mental health professionals must uphold, and to the best of our knowledge the recommendations are consistent with those from the professions cited in the text.
 It can be adapted to outpatient, inpatient, research, or academic clinic settings.

 Is legal training necessary for non-clinical staff?
 It is not unusual for a mental health care provider to send non-clinical staff members to attend legal-based HIPAA training.
 Such training is certainly appropriate and is legally required by HIPAA in mental health settings that transmit patient information electronically.
-After all, the non-clinical staff often bear much of the responsibility for learning and maintaining HIP HHcompliance with these complicated federal regulations.
+After all, the non-clinical staff often bear much of the responsibility for maintaining compliance with these complicated federal regulations.
 In addition, state laws and regulations can also affect mental health practices, and attorneys often lead legal workshops about these laws.